How to Register Your Dog as a Therapy Dog?

 - Service Animal – trained to perform a specific task for their handler’s disability.
 Service Dogs have full access to all public places including restaurants, hotels, and no-pet housing.
 A fee cannot be a charge for granting access to Service Dogs.
 A service dog is considered a medical device and not a pet.

 - Emotional Support Animal – does not require special training and provides comfort to their handler.
-Emotional Support Dogs have access to no-pet housing and can fly with you inside the airplane cabin.
-A landlord and airline cannot charge a fee for an ESA as well.
+Emotional Support Dogs have access to no-pet housing, and the landlord cannot charge a fee for an ESA as well.

 - Therapy Animal – does not require special training and provides comfort to others.
 Therapy Dogs do not have special access and must be invited in.
 A fee can be charged for granting access to a therapy dog.